 Do you abandon your goal entirely, or can you start again?

 The truth is, setbacks happen.
 Life is unpredictable, and we are all human.
-I told my followers on YouTube that I failed lent and they have given me some really good advice which I will share here.
+I told my followers on YouTube that I failed Lent, and they have given me some really good advice, which I will share here.

 1. Acknowledge the Slip-Up Without undue Guilt

 The first step in starting again is to acknowledge that you’ve fallen short without drowning in guilt.
 It’s easy to let guilt take over when we fail.
 You might feel like you’ve ruined your Lenten journey or that you’ve lost all progress.
-But guilt can often lead to more negative behavior, including giving up entirely.
-Instead of dwelling on the failure, recognize it as a part of your human experience.
+But guilt can often lead to more negative behaviour, including giving up entirely.
+Instead of dwelling on the failure, recognise it as a part of your human experience.

 Undue guilt serves no purpose other than to make you feel stuck.
 Instead, embrace the fact that this is a learning experience.
 You’ve fallen short, and that’s okay.